 The Co-Creating Model.

-Pro: The co-creation model usually results in robust solutions that are at the intersection of the company strategy, consumer needs, and market trends.
+It is worth mentioning that the co-creation model usually results in robust solutions that are at the intersection of the company strategy, consumer needs, and market trends.

 The Public-Private Partnership Model.